SLE-E3SM/SLE-E3SM.github.io/press.md

 A press release for the [ISMIP6 LARMIP paper](https://www.earth-syst-dynam.net/11/35/2020/esd-11-35-2020.pdf), which both BISICLES and MALI contributed simulations to, can be found [here](https://www.egu.eu/news/605/the-antarctica-factor-model-uncertainties-reveal-upcoming-sea-level-risk/).

-Press releases for the broader ISMIP6 project that ProSPect contributed to in numerous ways can be found here (from [NASA](https://www.nasa.gov/feature/goddard/2020/emissions-could-add-15-inches-to-2100-sea-level-rise-nasa-led-study-finds) and [LANL](https://www.nasa.gov/feature/goddard/2020/emissions-could-add-15-inches-to-2100-sea-level-rise-nasa-led-study-finds).
+Press releases for the broader ISMIP6 project that ProSPect contributed to in numerous ways can be found here, from [NASA](https://www.nasa.gov/feature/goddard/2020/emissions-could-add-15-inches-to-2100-sea-level-rise-nasa-led-study-finds) and here, from [LANL](https://www.nasa.gov/feature/goddard/2020/emissions-could-add-15-inches-to-2100-sea-level-rise-nasa-led-study-finds).

 ___